 Reporting on and about a community that you live, socialise and have worked in is important to me.
 I have a level of trust from the community members to tell their stories in an unbiased and thoughtful way.Patrick Graham, former community reporter, Liverpool Echo

-As a community reporter, your main role will be to engage with people in specific communities to research and create content relevant to them.
+A community reporter’s main role will be to engage with people in specific communities to research and create content relevant to them.

-You will spend time in the community, building new relationships that will continue into the future.
-You will report on instances of misinformation circulating in local communities.
-You will provide insight to the wider newsroom about the issues and concerns of specific communities.
+They spend time in the community, building new relationships that will continue into the future.
+They report on instances of misinformation circulating in local communities.
+They provide insight to the wider newsroom about the issues and concerns of specific communities.

-You will build and act as the point of contact for online communities by engaging with an seeking out content either written by you or from members of those communities.
+They build and act as the point of contact for online communities by engaging with and seeking information from those communities.

-Your training will be delivered by one of the NCTJ’s accredited course providers and you will study alongside other community reporters.
+Training is delivered by one of the NCTJ’s accredited course providers, and reporters study alongside other community reporters.

 Support the Community News Project